Connect with us!

 Do you have a security gate?

-Grey water is "dirty" water that comes from the sink and shower in an RV.
-Grey water is removed from the RV using a grey water cap and hose.
-RV owners are prohibited from using sewer hoses to drain grey water.
-Grey water caps and hoses are available at the campground store.
-There is a grey water disposal pipe on each RV campsite.
 Black water is the contaminated water that comes from the toilet in an RV.
-We do not have sewers on our campground as we are on bedrock of Mount Greylock.
-We do have a Black Water Disposal Station that can be used free of charge by our overnight guests as they check-out of the campground.
-Extended stay guests including Weekly, Monthly and Seasonal Guests receive scheduled visits from our campground honey wagon to eliminate their black water.
-Releasing black water on our land will result in serious environmental damage and has serious consequences including, but not limited to immediate eviction from the campground.
+We do not have sewers on our campground as we are on the bedrock of Mount Greylock.
+We have a Black Water Disposal Station that is free to overnight guests as they check-out of the campground.
+Guests who stay for longer periods of time, such as weekly, monthly, and seasonal guests, can have their black water taken away regularly through scheduled honey wagon visits.
+Releasing black water on our land will cause serious environmental damage and has serious consequences, including, but not limited to, immediate eviction from the campground.

 What is Black Water Concierge?